wpilibsuite/frc-docs/source/docs/software/wpilib-tools/smartdashboard/verifying-smartdashboard-is-working.rst

 ------------------------------------------

 .. image:: images/verifying-smartdashboard-is-working/verifying-ip-address.png
+  :alt: Checking the "Team Number" property in the Preferences dialog box.

 If the display of the value is not appearing, verify that the team number is correctly set as shown in this picture.
 The preferences dialog can be viewed by selecting ``File``, then ``Preferences``.